OJB-Quantum/Navaho-Linguistics/README.md

 ---

+### Pro tip by Onri:
+- Navaho root words often start with 'a', 'b', 'h', 'n', 't', or 'y' sounds.
+- Also, when a word starts with an 'a', it is usually preceded by an apostrophe.

+---

 ### Translation of "Quantum Computer" into Navajo by Onri Jay Benally (O.J.B.)
 [Example]

 | English Term       | Navaho/ Navajo Term                            | Literal Meaning in English                              |